vilounos/UltraTabletDriver/README.md

 It is in C++...
 That means it is extremly fast and low latency.

 ## Features:
-- Prediction: Predicts where you most likely want to move your cursor (configruable)
+- Prediction: Predicts where you most likely want to move your cursor (might add snaps, configruable)
 - Interpolation: Generates cursor steps to fill gaps between every tablet update (might increase input latency, configurable)
 - Custom tablet area (size, location, rotation)
 - Monitor switching

 ## Current issues:
-- Interpolation is slow, unstable - WIP
+- None

 ## Supported tablets:
 - Wacom CTL-672 (One By Wacom Medium) - the only tested and 100% working tablet